EXID: 2018: Japanese debut and Solji's return

-2019–present: Group hiatus, Japanese activities, and 10th anniversary comeback
+2019: Group hiatus, Japanese activities, and 10th anniversary comeback

 On December 31, 2018, EXID performed at Taipei New Year's Eve Countdown Party in Taipei, Taiwan, and stayed there through the countdown to 2019.

 In February 2019, EXID held their second Japanese live tour, titled "2019 EXID Valentine Japan Live Tour".
 Their debut Japanese album, Trouble, was released on April 3, 2019.
 Trouble debuted and peaked at number 12 on the Oricon Albums Chart and at number 23 on Billboard Japans Hot Albums.
 It also peaked at number 10 on Billboard Japans Top Albums Sales, with 4,831 physical copies sold in its first week.
 In early May 2019, members Hani and Jeonghwa decided to not renew their contracts with Banana Culture.
 Shortly after, it was announced that the group will release an extended play on May 15, 2019.
 It was agreed that all the members would participate in promotion activities and after the promotions concluded, the group would enter an indefinite hiatus so each member could focus on individual activities.
 EXID released their fifth EP "We" alongside the title track "Me & You" on May 15, 2019.
 The EP debuted at 8 on the US World Albums Chart, becoming their fourth top 10 entry on the chart.
 It sold 24,423 physical copies in South Korea that month.
 Banana Culture later clarified that the group would continue activities as five in Japan for another year, with a Japanese tour entitled "2019 EXID Summer Live Tour" beginning in August.
 EXID released a Japanese single entitled "Bad Girl For You" on December 25.